Enhancements for the traveller experience

 Corporates pick up the pace on sustainability

-If you haven’t already started talking about how to include more sustainable travel options in your travel program, now is the time!
+If you haven’t already started talking about how to include more sustainable travel options in your travel programme, now is the time!
 FCM Consulting recommends aligning your emissions tracking to your business targets and setting goals that go beyond carbon offsetting.
-Think of your travel program from end-to-end including the actual traveller experience to see where your people can make even the smallest of changes to make a positive difference to your green count.
+Think of your travel programme from end-to-end including the actual traveller experience to see where your people can make even the smallest of changes to make a positive difference to your green count.
 Examples include hiring more electric vehicles, using hotels or airlines that offer locally sourced produce and sourcing from suppliers with strong corporate social responsibility (CSR) or environmental social governance (ESG) values.